millerms/CranburyChiropractic/index.md

     btn_class: "btn--primary"
 ---

+> **New website:** You're viewing Cranbury Chiropractic's brand-new site at [cranburychiropractic.com](https://cranburychiropractic.com).
+Please let us know if you spot anything that needs polish while we finish the launch checklist.
+{: .notice--info .launch-note }

 <div class="page__lead" markdown="1">
 Welcome to Cranbury Chiropractic in Norwalk, CT.
 If you’re dealing with **lower back or neck pain**, **sciatica**, **headaches**, **balance concerns**, **dizziness**, or other mechanical pain, we take a practical, neurologic approach: thorough history exam, precise adjustments, short targeted exercises, and modern tools like Class III cold laser, Balance Tracker, or ESWT shockwave when they’re a good fit.